mainmatter/mainmatter.com/src/posts/2023-01-13-ember-template-assert.md

 ### Writing the AST transform

-The next thing we want to do is make sure we remove all calls of `{{assert}}` from the templates in production builds.
+The next thing we want to do is make sure we remove all calls of
+{% raw %}`{{assert}}`{% endraw %} from the templates in production builds.
 If we do not remove these, apart from shipping unnecessary code, Ember would also throw an error after we remove the helper code itself from the build in the next step.

 We can do this by writing a small visitor statement in the following format: